Are you thinking about freelancing in 2023?

 Let’s start by clarifying what we’re talking about.
 What is freelancing and how does it work?

 Freelancing means providing services as a self-employed individual.
-You will likely take on freelance work for several different clients, maybe working a few hours each week for each client.
+You will likely take on freelance work for multiple clients, maybe working a few hours each week for each.
 You’ll charge either an hourly rate or a project rate.

 So what’s best about freelancing?
 And what might make you think twice?